mattwg/carnd-project3/README.md

 * Apply small random lateral translations - both in X and Y direction
 * Randomly flip the images

-I also liked Vivek's idea to add an initial 3 1x1 filters in model to allow the model to determine the optimal combination of the RGB channels.
+I also liked Vivek Yadav's idea to add an initial 3 1x1 filters in model to allow the model to determine the optimal combination of the RGB channels.

 My generator now calls the `generate_image()` function which performs the image augmentation: